-Hearing Resource Bases
+Hearing Resource Base

 The Hearing Impaired Resource (HIR) at Westwood Farm Infant and Junior Schools is a resource provision for hearing impaired children run in partnership with West Berkshire Council.

-It is an integral part of the main schools.
+Our Base is an integral part of the main schools.
 Ten places are available across both schools.
 The resource caters for pupils in Berkshire who have either a Statement of Special Educational Needs or an Education, Health and Care Plan with a primary need relating to hearing impairment and who need the intensive specialist support available in a resource provision.

 Most children in the resource are severely or profoundly deaf.
 Children have hearing aids, cochlear implants or BAHAs to support their use of residual hearing and to maximise their access to spoken language.